trco/wannabe/README.md

 Wannabe provides official [Docker images](https://hub.docker.com/r/trco/.wannabe) for running the application within a container.

-To guarantee a successful launch of the application, `config.json`, `wannabe.crt` and `wannabe.key` should be mounted from the host operating system to the root directory of the Wannabe container.
+To ensure a successful launch of the application, the configuration `.json` file and SSL certificate `.crt` and `.key` files should be mounted from the host operating system to the `/usr/src/app` directory of the Wannabe container.
+The environment variables `CONFIG_PATH`, `CERT_PATH`, and `CERT_KEY_PATH` should be set to the paths where the relevant files are mounted.
 Inside the container, the Wannabe server operates on port 6789, and the API is accessible through port 6790.

 ```
 // pull the latest Wannabe image from Docker Hub